namitharayasam/namitharayasam.github.io/_pages/about.md

 Previously, I interned at the [IEEE Robotics Automation Society]() and was a part of [Center for Data Sciences and Applied Machine Learning]() (CDSAML) at PES University, where I deepened my expertise in large language models (LLMs).

-Outside of research, you can find me looking for new ways to ride a bicycle around Singapore, reading, or practicing Aikido.

 My Bachelor’s thesis, supervised by Dr. Surabhi Narayan, explores bias quantification and mitigation in multimodal models, focusing on vision-language systems.

 Outside of research, I'm a trained Carnatic music vocalist with a deep passion for South Indian classical music.